DappDevs/presentations/content/about-ethereum.md

 * Supporting Open Source Software! - "Hell yes!"

 ???

+TODO: I think we should re-organize the materials a little a rough idea to start a conversation
+1. What is a vanilla crypto currency
+2. History (why did the ETH project start)
+3. What makes ETH different
+4. How does one use the ETH network (user stories)

 For the first time in history, we can re-write the economic rules of large industries.
 Ethereum enables some facinating new economic rules for interacting with the digital economy.